nulib/meadow/README.md

 You may need to run `mix deps.get` again if new dependencies have been added

-You may need to run `cd assets && yarn install` if new `node` packages have been added
+You may need to run `mix assets.install` if new `node` packages have been added

-Install pyramid tiff generation dependencies
-`cd priv/tiff`

-`yarn install`

 ### Database